-Applicants can request all or some of the following aspects of the scholarship to attend IAS 2019:
+Applicants were able to request all or some of the following aspects of the scholarship to attend IAS 2019:

 Please note that the level of support requested may not be the level of support granted.
 In an effort to maximize the number of scholarship recipients, full scholarships are awarded only in a limited number of cases.
 Partial scholarships will also be awarded.

 In all cases, individuals will be required to cover:

-The IAS/AVAC Media Scholarship Programme is open to all journalists and community educators reporting on HIV for a recognized print, radio, broadcast or online consumer, medical, community or AIDS Service Organization-sponsored media outlet in any country.
+The IAS/AVAC Media Scholarship Programme was open to all journalists and community educators reporting on HIV for a recognized print, radio, broadcast or online consumer, medical, community or AIDS Service Organization-sponsored media outlet in any country.
 Media scholarship recipients must be at least 18 years old at the time of the conference.

 Recipients of the IAS/AVAC Media Scholarship will receive: